Dovera-Insights/dovera-insights/_posts/2021-04-06-understanding-online-reputation-management.md

 ## What Is Online Reputation Management?

-Online reputation management (ORM) is a combination of online reviews, social media conversations, and search engine optimization.
-These  are used to promote .
+Online reputation management (ORM) is a combination of online reviews, social media conversations, and search engine optimizations.

-## Why Are Online Reviews So Important?

-As the trend for finding products and services online continues to grow, so does the amount of people sharing their opinions of those products and services.
-Review sites make it easy for a customer to express how the felt about a business and others are listening!
+As the trend for finding products and services online continues to grow so does the amount of people sharing their experience with those products and services.

+Review sites make it easier than ever for a customer to express how he or she feels about a business and others are listening!
 Over 8 in 10 customers trust online reviews as it they were from close friends.

-This makes having an ORM strategy in place.
-Here is a few items of how managaing your reputation can help out.
+This makes having an online reputation strategy important to helping keep current customers happen and enabling you to grow your business.
+Here are a few items of how managaing your reputation can help out.

 ### 1. Search Engine Ranking

-Search engines have started to use reviews as a way to rank websites
+Search engines have started to use reviews as a way to help rank websites.

+Research has shown a positive correlation between the number of reviews, responses, and negative reviews a business has and how it shows up in a local search.

 ### 2. Customer Acquisition

-Customers are more likely to use a company with reviews
+The internet is becoming the first place people go when looking for a new product or service.

+With so many options available to consumers they are having to relay on others for their opinions and as it turns out over 90% of consumers report positive reviews make them more likely to use a business.

 ### 3. Social Proof

-You can use these reviews a awy to brag about your bran
+Having online reviews and positive customer feedback gives you some bragging rights.

+It is easy to share these review statics on your company's website as proof you provide an excellent product or service.

-## How is your reputation?
+### How is your reputation?

-Have you every checked to see how your reputation is?
+Have you checked to see what your reputation is lately?
+If not, now would be a great time to Google your business and see what people are saying.